why having it all still feels hard: tough days & compassion

 And as a woman, I feel like I’m constantly chasing those things.
 I have a job that I like most days, and I recently started dating a man that I love.

-Once I got into a relationship, my mindset shifted.
-Now, I feel like I’m behind in the race for life and need to get married and on to the next step, then maybe I’ll be truly happy.
+So why do I feel like I’m behind in the race for life and need to get married and move on to the next step, then maybe I’ll be truly happy?

 Trusting the timing of your life takes self love to appreciate where you are in your journey, and it takes self compassion to give yourself grace for what you haven’t achieved yet.